kevinwei1029/dc-bot-withdpp/README_EN.md

 * tell a lie and hurt you

 # Bot Available Time
 Depend on me.
-I usually turn on the bot as soon as I wake up.
+I usually turn on this bot as soon as I wake up.

 ## Sourses
-* @H1de_on_bruH : https://www.youtube.com/watch?v=qjJ92yM-2QY （Thank for your coding support
+* @H1de_on_bruH : https://github.com/chengyin30069 （Thank for your coding support
 * D++ lib : https://dpp.dev/